-New Jersey regulations allow school districts to investigate the residency of students already enrolled in the school district and to periodically request revalidation of eligibility (for example, by requiring submission of current leases or utility bills) to determine whether there are students enrolled in the district who may be "ineligible for continued attendance due to error in initial assessment, changed circumstances, or newly discovered information."251 In this regard, New Jersey school districts routinely employ residency investigators who conduct surveillance operations in the case of students suspected of ineligible attendance.252 Techniques employed by these investigators include parking near residences claimed to be the residence of the student to see if the student and parent enter or leave the residence, as well as following students and parents to determine place of residence.253 School districts also visit purported places of residence to observe whether it appears that families actually live there, checking for items like beds, furniture and clothing;254 in some circumstances, it may be the parents who seek home inspection to establish residency.
-Residency investigations may also involve the use of online databases.255

-A recent residency case provides a cautionary note to parents considering using a relative's address to gain admission to a preferred school district.256 In that case, a teacher, as part of a social studies lesson requiring students to memorize their home addresses, showed a first grade student a picture of a house using Google Earth, and the first grader told the teacher that this was not her home, but was her grandmother's house instead.
+New Jersey regulations allow school districts to investigate the residency of students already enrolled in the school district and to periodically request revalidation of eligibility (for example, by requiring submission of current leases or utility bills) to determine whether there are students enrolled in the district who may be "ineligible for continued attendance due to error in initial assessment, changed circumstances, or newly discovered information."
+254 In this regard, New Jersey school districts routinely employ residency investigators who conduct surveillance operations in the case of students suspected of ineligible attendance.
+255 Techniques employed by these investigators include parking near residences claimed to be the residence of the student to see if the student and parent enter or leave the residence, as well as following students and parents to determine place of residence.
+256 School districts also visit purported places of residence to observe whether it appears that families actually live there, checking for items like beds, furniture and clothing; 257 in some circumstances, it may be the parents who seek home inspection to establish residency.
+Residency investigations may also involve the use of online databases.
+258 social studies lesson requiring students to memorize their home addresses, showed a first grade student a picture of a house using Google Earth, and the first grader told the teacher that this was not her home, but was her grandmother's house instead.
 The student described the location of her actual home to the teacher and told the teacher that she was not supposed to speak about this.
 The school district had a policy requiring teachers, as "the eyes and ears of the school," to report any suspected residency issues, and a residency investigation was commenced.
-Ultimately, the parent's argument that a first grader's comments should not be relied upon failed, and the parent was held liable for over \$20,000 in tuition.257
+Ultimately, the parent's argument that a first grader's comments should not be relied upon failed, and the parent was held liable for over \$20,000 in tuition.259